Atlas-OS/docs/docs/contributions.md

 * An IDE like [Visual Studio Code](https://code.visualstudio.com/) or [VSCodium](https://vscodium.com)
 * [GitHub Desktop](https://desktop.github.com/) (recommended)

 Alternatively, you can use the [Git](https://git-scm.com/) command-line.
 Use whichever Git interface you find most familiar and easiest.
-Before contributing, you should research about Git first.
+Before contributing, you should [research](https://docs.github.com/en/get-started/quickstart) about Git first.

 ## :octicons-git-commit-24: How you can contribute

-* :material-pen-plus: [**Atlas Playbook**](https://github.com/Atlas-OS/Atlas) - The Atlas playbook file (`.apbx`) that is executed by AME Wizard ([GPLv3](https://github.com/Atlas-OS/Atlas/blob/main/LICENSE))
+* :material-pen-plus: [**Atlas Playbook**](https://github.com/Atlas-OS/Atlas) - The Atlas playbook (`.apbx`) that is used in AME Wizard ([GPLv3](https://github.com/Atlas-OS/Atlas/blob/main/LICENSE)) ([CoC](https://github.com/Atlas-OS/Atlas/blob/main/.github/CODE_OF_CONDUCT.md))
 	* Refer to the AME Wizard [documentation](https://docs.ameliorated.io/developers.html) for help
 	* You can also contribute to the `README.md` and its translations
 * :material-language-rust: [**Atlas Utilities**](https://github.com/Atlas-OS/Atlas-Utilities) - General tools used in Atlas like `filepicker.exe`, made in Rust ([GPLv3](https://github.com/Atlas-OS/Atlas-Utilities/blob/main/LICENSE))
-* :material-book-plus-multiple: [**Atlas Documentation**](https://github.com/Atlas-OS/docs) - The website that you are looking at right now ([CC-BY-SA-4.0](https://github.com/Atlas-OS/docs/blob/master/LICENSE))
+* :material-book-plus-multiple: [**Atlas Documentation**](https://github.com/Atlas-OS/docs) - The website that you are looking at ([CC-BY-SA-4.0](https://github.com/Atlas-OS/docs/blob/master/LICENSE)) ([CoC](https://github.com/Atlas-OS/docs/blob/master/.github/CODE_OF_CONDUCT.md))
-	* Read [this](https://github.com/Atlas-OS/docs/blob/master/.github/CONTRIBUTING.md) documentation specific contribution guide as well as this contribution guide
+	* Read [this](https://github.com/Atlas-OS/docs/blob/master/.github/CONTRIBUTING.md) documentation-specific contribution guide as well as these contribution guidelines to setup a development environment
+	* Reading the [GitHub documentation contribution guide](https://github.com/github/docs/blob/main/CONTRIBUTING.md) might also be useful

 These are the main three repositories to contribute to.
 There might also be other repositories that you can contribute to, see [here](https://github.com/Atlas-OS).

+If a repository has a specified template for pull requests or issues, please use them.
+Otherwise, your pull request could be closed.

 ## :material-chat-question: How it works